rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 Defining a clear end goal helps me here, something short like: _"Make it so that people can easily race horses in Slack"_.

 I try to periodically check that whatever I'm working on moves me closer to that goal, and if the answer is no then I drop what I'm doing and refocus.
-This can be easier said than done, I find setting an actual reminder every hour or so is a good shout, or having a post-it displayed clearly nearby.
+This can be easier said than done, so I find setting an actual reminder every hour or so is a good shout, or having a post-it displayed clearly nearby.

 You don't need to drop the extra things _forever_, if you think the idea you got side-tracked on is worth adding later then write it down and add it after you've shipped a version 1.